vakrathundaya/employee-management-system/README.md

 ---------------

-* WHEN user start the application then Menu displayed with following options view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+* When user start the application then Menu displayed with following options view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 * view all departments displays formatted table showing department names and department ids
 * view all roles displays job title, role id, the department that role belongs to, and the salary for that role
 * view all employees displays formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to